 There are different parts of prayer that we should be using, such as thanksgiving, confession of sin, and praying on behalf of people and things in our world.
 Using an acronym for prayer can be helpful to us as we grow and become more consistent.
 This helps us not just focused on praying for ourselves and asking for things.
 We need to spend time praising Him for who He is and what He does.
 Now there are many different acronyms for prayer that you can find online, but here are a few to get you started.

 - A.C.T.S.– Adoration (praising God for who He is).
 Confession (confessing our sin and asking for forgiveness).
 Thanksgiving (thanking God for what He has given).
 Supplication (making your requests known to God).

 - P.R.A.Y.– Praise (for who He is and what He has done).
 Repent (of sins committed or commands neglected).
 Ask (for my needs and the needs of others).
 Yield (my will and agenda for God’s will and agenda).

 - T.R.U.S.T.– Thanksgiving (open with thanks for who God is).
 Remember (remember God’s faithfulness).
 Unburden (unburden your heart.
 Ask for help).
 Surrender (surrender to God’s answers).
 Trust (trust in God’s power).

 Improve Your Prayer Life

-Don’t feel overwhelmed with all the options and ideas given to help you grow in prayer.
-Just start.
-Try to become more consistent in prayer, and then explore different ways to pray, Scriptures to pray, etc. Pick one area to change up.
+Don’t feel overwhelmed with all the options and ideas given to help you grow and be more consistent in prayer.
+Just start small.
+As you explore different ways to pray, Scriptures to pray, etc., pick one area to change up.
 What really makes your prayer life come alive?
 Do you use a prayer acronym?
 Where will you start, or what will you add?
 Please comment below.